eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 again.
 When you click `Login` you will notice that you are immediately logged in.

 > Note: If you are prompted for login information it might be because the login session has expired.
 KeyCloak use a session timeout of 30 minutes.
-If this happens, redeploy the client once more and re-login using the fresh login session.
+If this happens, restart the client once more and re-login using the fresh login session.

 To see the cookies, which stores this session between browser and identity provider, open the identity provider authorization URL (the